Qiskit/qiskit-metapackage/rfcs/0000-error-mitigation.md

 This will then signal to the backend what type of gates to use to execute each circuit.

 ### Result returned by the backend
-TODO
+The result returned by the backend would contain the results for the circuits executed with different stretch factors.
+This result object could then be given to a Richardson error mitigation module in Qiskit Ignis that would perform the extrapolation to the zero-noise limit.
+Ideally, this module will give the user some freedom in how this extrapolation is done.

 Here are some additional considerations:
-- Currently, the name of a scheduled circuit is the same as the circuit.
-We will also need to distinguish the schedules with different stretch factors, for instance, by including the stretch factor in the name of the circuit.
-E.g. `sched = Schedule(name=circuit.name + 'c=%d'.format(schedule_config['stretch_factor']))`.
 - This implementation of error mitigation is only a meaningful option for quantum circuits and not for schedules.

 ## Alternative Approaches